 You're calm, understanding and confident enough to put people at ease and interested in learning how to use sophisticated medical equipment.

-You'll need a minimum of five A-C grade GCSEs (or the equivalent), usually including maths, english and a double science GCSE.
-You should apply for at least two A levels (or the equivalent) at college.
+You'll need a minimum of five 9-4 (A*-C) grade GCSEs (or the equivalent), usually including maths, English and a double science GCSE.
+You should apply for at least two A levels (or the equivalent) at college or 6th form.